CounterpartyXCP/counterparty-core/docs/API.rst

    :param string feed_address: The address that host the feed to be bet on.
    :param integer bet_type: 0 for Bullish CFD, 1 for Bearish CFD, 2 for Equal, 3 for NotEqual.
    :param integer deadline: The time at which the bet should be decided/settled, in Unix time.
-   :param integer wager: The :ref:`quantity <amounts>` of XCP to wager.
+   :param integer wager: The :ref:`quantity <quantitys>` of XCP to wager.
-   :param integer counterwager: The minimum :ref:`quantity <amounts>` of XCP to be wagered against, for the bets to match.
+   :param integer counterwager: The minimum :ref:`quantity <quantitys>` of XCP to be wagered against, for the bets to match.
    :param float target_value: Target value for Equal/NotEqual bet
    :param integer leverage: Leverage, as a fraction of 5040
    :param boolean multisig: See :ref:`this section <multisig_param>`.